Recently, a friend asked me to write an article about how to best care for aging parents.

 Developing a good rapport with the nursing staff is essential – when you do, they will call you if there are concerns or questions, rather than relying on the patient.

-If they have swallowing issues, it is important to ensure the dietician knows it and prepares food that is appropriate.
+If they have swallowing issues, it is important to ensure the dietician knows it and prepares appropriate food.

-When you can, feed them yourself in order to see how well they can process the food.
+When you can, feed them yourself to see how well they can process the food.

 When they are hospitalized, it is important to visit them often and talk to the nurses.
 Click To Tweet